 Following the successful completion of a degree and employment history, international students may be eligible to participate in Optional Practical Training (OPT) for up to 12 months.
 Optional Practical Training is a temporary employment authorization that provides an opportunity for F-1 students to apply the knowledge acquired from their academic program to a work experience in their major field of study for a period of time up to one year.

-COLLEGE OF BUSINESS AND MANAGEMENT
+COLLEGE OF BUSINESS AND MANAGEMENT MASTER OF SCIENCE IN ACCOUNTING AND FINANCE (MSAF)

-Master of Business Administration (MBA)